AndyMcMagadan/old_geekshop/README.md

 # geekshop
-# There is my first project by Django and GitHub.
+# This is my first project by Django and GitHub.
+# Here are files up to the sixth lesson inclusive.
+# 15.11.2021